natenka/pyneng-book-en/docs/source/book/16_unicode/python_3_convert.rst

 Accordingly, you need to know how to convert bytes to string and vice versa.
 That’s what the encoding is for.

-The encoding can be represented as an encryption key that specifies:
+Encoding can be represented as an encryption key that specifies:

 * how to "encrypt" a string to bytes (str -> bytes).
 Encode method used (similar to encrypt)
 * how to "decrypt" bytes to string (bytes -> str).
 Decode method used (similar to decrypt)

-This analogy makes it clear that the string-byte and byte-string transformations must use the same encoding.
+This analogy makes it clear that string-byte and byte-string transformations must use the same encoding.

 encode, decode
 ~~~~~~~~~~~~~~